-Learn how to transfer ownership of a Google Doc as we discuss these two easy methods in this article.
+Here, I’ll show you how to transfer and accept ownership of a Google Doc with two easy methods.

 Table of Contents

-How To Transfer Ownership of a Google Docs Document
+2 Steps: How to Transfer Ownership of a Google Doc

 Have you decided to transfer ownership of your file?
 Follow the steps below to transfer ownership of Google documents:

-Step 1: Add People to Your Google Document
+Step 1: Add More People to Your Google Document

-- Click on the “Share” button at the top of your screen to view your sharing options.
+- Open the Docs file.
+Click the “Share” button (top-right corner of your screen) to view your sharing options.

 - Enter the email addresses of your recipients in the ‘Add people and groups’ section.

 - Configure their access level to “Editor” by choosing from the provided drop-down menu.

 - Hit the “Share” button to finish.
 You can also click the “Copy link” button, then send it to others directly via messaging apps.